Looking for Help!

 Our Social Workers screen every patient who comes to the clinic for social and economic needs.
 They also do much care management with our patients – coordinating necessary specialist visits, calling to remind patients, and arranging transportation as needed.
 We have “projects” that would help us expedite our patient care and free up our paid staff to continue their work with patients.

-We have 2-4 hour shifts for dentists, hygienists, dental assistants and a coordinator (not specifically dental trained).
+We have 2-4 hour shifts for volunteer dentists, hygienists, dental assistants and a coordinator (not specifically dental trained).
 All could be paid or volunteer.
-We offer dental services for our patients, and even have a budget to support some paid positions.
+We offer dental services for our uninsured patients.
 However, finding appropriate people for positions has been difficult, as it has been in much of the dental world.
 We could use a dentist to perform dental exams, determine treatment plans, create bridge and denture molds, and do extractions.
-Our current paid dental hygienist is booked out 3 months, so having a dental hygienist (even a few hours a month) would help us reduce that wait time.
-Our dentists need a dental assistant when they work, which could be a paid position or a volunteer willing to learn dental assisting, though this would require some regular volunteering to learn and be effective.
+Our current paid dental hygienist is booked out 6 months, so having a dental hygienist (even a few hours a month) would help us reduce that wait time.

 We have specific clinics to accommodate appointments for patients with a need to see a specific specialist.
-We have a need for physician volunteers in the areas of:
+We have a need for professional volunteers in the areas of:

 Endocrinology: Among our patients we have hyperthyroidism, hypothyroidism, primary and secondary osteoporosis, diabetes, hyerprolactinemia and hypertriglyceridemia – which makes for a really interesting patient base!
 There is much that primary care physicians can manage in all of this, but we need consultative care!